knail1/knail1.github.io/content/posts/papermod/slow-is-smooth-part-2/index.md

 | ![regular](images/before-prs.png) | ![regular](images/after-prs.png) |
 | --------------------------------- | -------------------------------- |

 Our PR age dropped from 40 days to less than 1 week: which is what we wanted for our release strategy.
 As mentioned earlier, our CICD pipeline was on a bus schedule, shipping every 2 weeks.
-Now, we were finally starting to complete our committed points within the sprint, in time for the bus.
+Now, we were finally starting to complete our committed points within the sprint, in time for the bus!

 ![regular](images/pr-age.png)